FriendSoftwareLabs/friendchat/README.md

 Please note that self-signed keys will generate warning messages from your browser, and the only way (starting from Chrome v57) to avoid these warnings is to have the keys certified by an external party.
-* A real domain name for both Friend Core and Friend Chat servers.
+* A domain name for both Friend Core and Friend Chat servers.
+If you are running things localy, defining it in etc/hosts and pointing to localhost or a virtual machine will be fine.
+For example :
-If you are running on a virtual machine, you will have to define a real domain name for both Friend Core and Friend Chat, as 'localhost' will not work.
-To do so, open the 'host' file in /etc/ and add your domain to the list, for example :
 '127.0.0.1   test.localfriend'.
 Enter this very domain name when the installation script asks for it.
 The script will update Friend Core accordingly and configure Friend Chat.